jmarqb/Users-Register-Login-Services/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed node.js and npm.
 * You have a PostgreSQL running.
-* Docker and Docker Compose(to run the application with Docker.
-To run test e2e with testcontainers.
-If you need in the folder ./docker/for-development exist a file docker-compose with a configuration a postgreSQL container for development locally in your computer).
+* Docker and Docker Compose(if you prefer to run the application with Docker or to run e2e tests with testcontainers)

 ## Installation